Maatary/haskell-from-first-principles/basic-datatypes/fundamentals.md

 - **The type Constructor of Tuple `(,) a b`** has two parameters, represented by the **type variables** **a** and **b**.
 Those have to be applied to concrete types, much as variables at the term level have to be applied to values in order to evaluate a function.
 It is a *parameterized type constructor*, as opposed to a *type constant* such as Bool.
 That is, the **type variables** makes it a polymorphic type constructor, or polymorphic type in short.
 In other words, the **Tuple Type** give rise to multiple concrete type upon application. e.g. `(String, String)` or `(String, Int)` are concrete Tuple Type.

 - **The Data Constructor of Tuple `(,) a b`** has two parameters, represented by **the variables of type a and b**.
 That is, this is the term level.
-In other worlds, when a Data constructor is Parameterized, the Parameters are Values of which the types is provided as Parameters.
+In other worlds, when a Data constructor is Parameterized, the Parameters are Values of which the types is provided as Parameters***(not that accurate).

 - **Where the Type constructor is applied to Types (i.e. a and b), the Data Constructor is applied to Values of type a and b.** **The types of those values are the parameters of the Data Constructor**.
 Here, the first one has **type a**, so it's just a **value** of the **parameter type a** introduced in the type Constructor.